tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 ## Output
 The goal of this section is to create:
-* A Resource called `Snowflake DB`.
+* A Resource called `Snowflake DB - Account Admin`.
 This will be a reusable way to hit the Snowflake database from Step 1.

 Note: The name here is important!
 The app code we provide expects the Resource to have this name.
 (You can choose to rename it, after you've finished setting everything up.)